it-projects-llc/addons-dev/odoo_backup_sh_google_disk/README.rst

  Odoo-backup.sh Google Drive
 =============================

-The application allows managing database backups via your google drive, without a need to download and upload archive via a browser.
+The application allows managing database backups via your Google drive, without downloading and uploading an archive via a browser.

 Credits
 =======